The Jain-Monrad criterion for rough paths and applications to random Fourier series and non-Markovian H\"ormander theory: Applications to SPDE

 and that

 For the first claim, we have to show that the series

-are uniformly bounded in $L^1$ which can be done using Lemma \ref {lemma:uniform_series_bound} (2).
-Showing \eqref{eqn:hv_error_bound} follows by writing down the left hand side as a Fourier series and bounding it uniformly in $x$ and $t$ by an infinite series.
-Then we send $\ve \to 0$, using the dominated convergence theorem. \end{proof}
+are uniformly bounded in $L^1$ which can be done using Lemma~\ref{lemmauniformseriesbound}(2).
+Showing~\eqref{eqnhverrorbound} follows by writing down the left-hand side as a Fourier series and bounding it uniformly in $x$ and $t$ by an infinite series.
+Then we send $\ve\to0$, using the dominated convergence theorem. \end{pf}